 • Depression – Depression is the leading cause of disability in the United States and worldwide.
 However, it is extremely important to clarify that people suffering from symptoms of depression are more likely to experience accidental injury than those without depression (and it has nothing to do with any intent to harm oneself).
 Insomnia, difficulty concentrating, and memory problems are all symptoms of depression, and all can make it easier for workers to experience accidents and injuries in the workplace.

-Wellness programs should always include a mental health aspect, which can help not only workers suffering from depression but also help workers suffering from stress or anxiety, both of which are also known to increase workers’ risk of accidents.
+Wellness programs should always include a mental health aspect, which can help not only workers suffering from depression but also workers suffering from stress or anxiety, both of which are also known to increase workers’ risk of accidents.

 We Help Victims of Workplace Injuries Get the Benefits They’re Entitled to